-This alert fires when a VirtualMachine has been stuck in an unhealthy state for more than 10 minutes and does not have an associated VMI (VirtualMachineInstance).
+This alert triggers when a virtual machine (VM) is in an unhealthy state for more than 10 minutes and does not have an associated VMI (VirtualMachineInstance).

 # Check VM events for error messages